 “It’s not legal to have a short-term rental” in Beacon, he said, “so we either have to make a law to make them legal or we have to enforce the law.
 I’m not going to be sitting at the head of the city not enforcing something that’s illegal now.”

 Many of the speakers on Monday said they would accept some regulation by the city but hoped it wouldn’t be so onerous that it eliminated any incentive to offer short-term rentals.
 They argued that would not only hurt tourists who rent rooms but the local businesses where they spend money.
 According to Airbnb, more than 9,000 people rented rooms in Beacon through the service in 2017.

 Visitors “need a place to stay right here in Beacon,” Dennis Swindell, an Airbnb host, told the council.
 “We push them to [visit] the city and that’s where they spend their dollars, going up and down Main Street.”

 Other residents said the income from rentals allows them to stay in Beacon despite rising costs.
 Renting on Airbnb for the last three years “provided an income that allows us to live and work in Beacon and not have to commute,” said Jessica Jelliffe.
 “This is extremely important to us as we are fully committed to being active participants in this great city that we love.”

 Andrew Kalloch, an Airbnb representative who specializes in public policy, submitted comments opposing the law and suggesting that Airbnb hosts should not be held to the same building code standards as full-time commercial establishments such as bed-and-breakfasts.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.